sassoftware/iot-kubernetes-monitoring-esp/README.md

-* The `customizations/monitoring` directory contains Loki and Promtail artifacts, sample Grafana dashboards for SAS Event Stream Processing, Kubernetes ingress definitions for the monitoring components, and the `user.env`  file with custom installation settings:
+* The `customizations/monitoring` directory contains Loki and Promtail artifacts, sample Grafana dashboards for SAS Event Stream Processing, Kubernetes ingress definitions for the monitoring components, and the `user.env`  file with custom deployment settings:
 	* `dashboards` contains the sample Grafana dashboards.
-    * `grafana` contains artifacts used to configure Grafana authentication and, optionally, install and configure the SAS Event Stream Processing Data Source Plug-in for Grafana.
+    * `grafana` contains artifacts used to configure Grafana authentication and, optionally, deploy and configure the SAS Event Stream Processing Data Source Plug-in for Grafana.
-	* `loki` stores the artifacts used to install Loki and Promtail.
+	* `loki` stores the artifacts used to deploy Loki and Promtail.
 	* `monitors` contains the service monitor definition for Loki and Promtail.
-	* `user.env` provides the configuration for the installation of the monitoring components.
-If necessary, review and modify the settings before installing.
+	* `user.env` provides the configuration for the deployment of the monitoring components.
+If necessary, review and modify the settings before deploying.
 	* The `user-values-prom-operator-*-based.yaml.sample` files contain sample settings for host-based or path-based access to the monitoring components.
 Path-based access is used for cloud-based deployments.
-      * When installing, copy the appropriate sample file to the `user-values-prom-operator.yaml` file in the same directory and customize it according to your needs.
+      * When deploying, copy the appropriate sample file to the `user-values-prom-operator.yaml` file in the same directory and customize it according to your needs.
 * `viya4-monitoring-kubernetes-main` is the directory created by extracting the binaries for SAS Event Stream Processing Monitoring for Kubernetes.
-This directory contains configuration files and scripts for both the monitoring and logging components of SAS Viya.
+This directory contains configuration files and scripts for both the monitoring and logging components of the SAS Viya platform.
   * **NOTE:** The content of this directory should never be modified, and is intended to be used as-is.

 ### Review the Deployment Configuration

-Before proceeding to the installation step, the deployment configuration must be set to reflect your target environment.
+Before proceeding to the deployment step, the deployment configuration must be set to reflect your target environment.

 1. Navigate to the `customization/monitoring` directory created by the unpacking of the binaries.
 2. Replace or update the content of the `user-values-prom-operator.yaml` file depending on whether you need host-based